 If you own a 3D printer and have used it at least once, you are probably aware of the importance of the layer fan.
 The proper configuration of this little component will make or break the outcome of your print.
 Needless to say, it is necessary to have a working layer fan ready to be used when required.

-If you are currently having issues with your layer fan, you came to the right place.
+If you are currently having issues with your layer fan, you’ve come to the right place.
 I’ll guide you step by step through the most common causes that lead to this problem and we’ll easily solve it.
 So, why is the layer not working on your 3d printer?

-The layer fan of a 3D printer may not be working due to the printing parameters of the Slicer, the machine configuration, or a hardware issue.
+The layer fan of a 3D printer may not be working due to the printing parameters of the Slicer, the machine configuration, a hardware issue, or because an external object, such as filament, is blocking the fan, not allowing it to move.
 It can be solved by making sure that all layer-fan-related settings are enabled inside of the slicer.
-Additionally, it is recommended to check the GCode file for all instructions related to this component (lines containing M206 and M207).
-Finally, a multimeter can be used to check for continuity in the wiring and for correct voltage delivery by the control board to the layer fan.

 Reasons why the cooling fan might not be working